 Not at all!
 In fact we don't even like using the word install, because it sounds like too much hard work.
 No more guys with tool belts rolling up to your house in a van.
-Setup is super simple: plug our Stick in your router or modem, stick our Tags on your doors and windows, and download our app.
-That's it, you're good to go in less than 2 minutes!
+Setup is super simple: plug our Stick in your router or modem and stick our Tags on your doors and windows.
+That's it, you're good to go in minutes!

 What if multiple people live in my home?

 Not a problem, and no additional cost.
 You just need to make sure everyone downloads the free App.
 Then everyone can arm and disarm the system remotely.